apache/calcite/site/_docs/avatica_json_reference.md

 ### ColumnsRequest

+This request is used to fetch columns in the database given some optional filtering criteria.

 {% highlight json %}
 {
   "request": "getColumns",
+  "connectionId": "000000-0000-0000-00000000",
   "catalog": "catalog",
   "schemaPattern": "schema_pattern.*",
   "tableNamePattern": "table_pattern.*",
   "columnNamePattern": "column_pattern.*"
 }
 {% endhighlight %}

+`connectionId` (required string) The identifier of the connection on which to fetch the columns.

 `catalog` (optional string) The name of a catalog to limit returned columns.